richardheath/force-grid/README.md

 ## Force.js

 This tool auto updates container elements view port depending on its width.
-It is like media query by element.
 Force.js requires jQuery and will listen to window.resize event to refresh watched elements view port.

-The default view ports are the same as Bootstrap media queries width.
+The default view ports are the same as Bootstrap media queries.

 ## Force.js API